expressjs/expressjs.com/astro/src/content/blog/en/write-post.md

+---
+title: How to write a blog post
+description: Step by step guide to write a blog post
+tags: ['announcements']
+authors:
+  - name: Express Technical Committee
+    github: expressjs
+cover: /posts/sample-cover.png
+---

 # How to write a blog post

 If you have an idea for a blog post, follow these steps to propose it and potentially get it published!